Pratik180198/Bank-Note-Authentication/README.md

 docker run -p 8501:8501 streamlit_app
 ```

-Instead if you have any problem you can see the [Docker Documentation](https://docs.docker.com/)
+Instead if you have any problem you can see the [Docker Documentation](https://docs.docker.com/).

-Also see the impoertant commands for Docker provide by [DZone](https://dzone.com/articles/how-to-run-docker-container-on-your-local-machine)
+Also see the important commands for Docker provide by [DZone](https://dzone.com/articles/how-to-run-docker-container-on-your-local-machine).

 The main [sapp.py](https://github.com/Pratik180198/Bank-Note-Authentication/blob/main/sapp.py) is used for deployment with Heroku.